Alrope123/prompt-waywardness/README.md

 **To check the data:**
 You can see the list of five datasets used in the paper by `ls data/k-shot`.
 Each dataset consists of five different splits based on five different splits (test sets are the same).

+We also used sentences sampled from [The PILE](https://pile.eleuther.ai/), stored under the `prompts` directory.
+Please make sure to cite [their paper](https://arxiv.org/abs/2101.00027) when you use this data.

 ## Default Commands